-Cindy Ross Friedman Graduate Scholarship for Environmental Activism and Social Justice Fund
+Cindy Ross Friedman Graduate Bursary for Environmental Activism and Social Justice Fund

-Established by the family and friends of Cindy Ross Friedman, including her husband Tom Friedman, this fund is to provide a female student financial assistance in a graduate, post-baccalaureate or professional program (Law, Medicine, etc.) with a focus on environmental and social justice issues.
+Established by the family and friends of Cindy Ross Friedman, including her husband Tom Friedman, this fund is to provide financial assistance to a student with demonstrated need in a graduate, post-baccalaureate or professional program (Law, Medicine, etc.) with a focus on environmental and social justice issues.

 A Fund in Honour of Cynthia